-From 28 April 2026, changes to all approved studies will no longer be called 'amendments'.
+Changes to all approved studies are no longer called 'amendments'.

-Instead, they'll be referred to as 'modifications'.
-To familiarise yourself with this, we recommend you first read the 'amendments' section of our terminology guidance, which details the changes in the new clinical trials regulations.
+Instead, they are referred to as 'modifications'.
+To familiarise yourself with this, we recommend you read the 'modifications' section of our terminology guidance, which details the changes in the amended 2025 clinical trials regulations.

-Any substantial modification requests submitted on or from 28 April 2026 will follow the processes and timeframes introduced by the new regulations.
-Any substantial amendment requests submitted before this date will follow the current process and timeframes.
+Any substantial modification requests submitted on or from 28 April 2026 should follow the processes and timeframes introduced by the regulations.

-The following sections outline what the approval process and timeframes for substantial modification requests, which will be reviewed by the Medicines and Healthcare products Regulatory Agency (MHRA) and/or the Research Ethics Committee (REC), will be.
+The following sections outline the approval process and timeframes for substantial modification requests reviewed by the Medicines and Healthcare products Regulatory Agency (MHRA) and/or the Research Ethics Committee (REC).

-You may also find it useful to visit the MHRA's guidance on modifications and changes that will happen when the new regulations come into force.
+You may also find it useful to visit the MHRA's guidance on modifications and changes.

 The following guidance does not set out the processes and timelines for other reviews a modification to a clinical trial of investigational medicinal product (CTIMP) may need, such as HRA and Health and Care Research Wales (HCRW) Approval.